department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/forms-system/custom_component_multiple.md

 Here is the original problem we were trying to solve, and conversations we had in Slack related to it.
 First, here is the write-up from [mr0sari0](https://github.com/mr0sari0):

 ### Form System Questions/Limitations
-Sharing state between `ui:fields`,
-- A field can not trigger a change to another field
+Problem with sharing state between `ui:widget`: a field can not trigger a change to another field that is in a different widget
-- Two schema fields cannot alter the state of each other within a `ui:field`.

 For example, if one field has a radio button and another field has a radio button, if you try to click on one of them, it will not deselect the other.
 ![](https://i.imgur.com/gKuIrem.png)